Founder and Executive Director

 MA Computer Application, Indira Gandhi National Open University

 Sonu has 5 years of experience in web development.
 He received his masters degree in Computer Application from Indira Gandhi National Open University.
 Before joining the Omprakash team, Sonu worked for a US-based multinational IT company.
-Originally from Bihar, India, he now lives and works near New Delhi.
+Originally from rural Bihar, Sonu now lives and works in Bihar's capital city, Patna.
 In his spare time, Sonu enjoys learning new technologies, playing cricket, playing music and hanging out with his friends.

 EdGE Mentor and Program Strategist

 Alex is a learner, educator, organizer, truth seeker, and deep listener.
 Prior to Omprakash, he had the humbling honor to work for six years in Bogotá, Colombia alongside youth and families, who had been displaced by the on-going conflict, to build a community of safety, understanding, and care.
 This experience heavily informs his perspective as a mentor for the EdGE Program, which emphasizes the need to appreciate context and positionality as a volunteer.
 Outside of Omprakash, Alex teaches LGBTQ-inclusive sexual health education workshops in high schools in Chicago, studies science, and practices self-care regularly.
 He has a B.A. from Swarthmore College in Political Science with a concentration in Spanish and Latin American Studies.

 Eric is a humanitarian engineer turned journalist.
 A native Oregonian who got his first taste of mentoring working for Boy Scout summer camps, he studied environmental engineering with an unofficial minor in student-led community development at Montana State University in Bozeman.
 He spent the bulk of his undergrad avoiding homework by working for the campus newspaper and MSU Engineers Without Borders chapter, and has contributed to service efforts with communities in rural Kenya and on Montana's Crow Indian Reservation.
 In an attempt to learn how to actually listen to people from different walks of life, he currently works as a crime reporter for the Great Falls, Montana Tribune.

 MA International Development, University of Oxford